taggedzi/smilecms/README.md

 3. Inspect the console summary or `site/report.json` for warnings (missing media, gallery tagging failures).
 4. Deploy the entire `site/` directory to your static host/CDN.
 It already contains HTML, CSS/JS, JSON manifests, and media derivatives.

-For a quick local preview of the production bundle, start a static server inside `site/` and visit `http://localhost:8000/`.
+For a quick local preview of the production bundle, run `smilecms preview` and visit `http://localhost:8000/`.

 ## Additional Documentation